russell-archer/StoreHelper/Documentation/guide.md

 In my testing of production apps that use `StoreHelper` I found that under certain circumstances (see below), if there's no network connection `StoreKit2` will fail to recognize previously purchased products.
 I was puzzled by this, because there should always be a **receipt** issued by the App Store, stored *on the device* in the app's **main bundle**.
 The receipt contains a complete record of a user's in-app purchase history for that app.

 When an app is installed (or re-installed) the App Store issues a receipt at the same time which *includes any previous transactions*.
 That is, purchases made by the user previously on the same device, or purchases made on another device belonging to the same user (i.e. using the same Apple ID).
-This is a change from how things worked previously with `StoreKit1` where, in order to sync with the App Store and receive an up-to-date receipt, the user would have to "restore" previous purchases.
+This is a change from how things worked previously with `StoreKit1` where, in order to sync with the App Store and receive an up-to-date receipt, the user would have to "restore" (see **Restoring Previous Purchases** below) previous purchases.
 With `StoreKit2`, users don't need to restore previous transactions when your app is installed/reinstalled.

+# Restoring Previous Purchases
+Apples's documentation states that apps **must** provide a mechanism to allow users to manually restore previous in-app purchases.

+> **Important**
+> Failure to provide a "Restore" button will result in apps being rejected during the App Store review process.
+> By default, StoreHelper provides the required Restore button on the `Products` view.

+With Xcode 14 and iOS16/macOS13 Apple states that manually (and programmatically) restoring previous purchases should no longer normally be necessary.
+However, you MUST still provide a manual restore feature or your app will be rejected during the review process.

+Programmatically restoring purchases simply requires an `async` call to `AppStore.sync()`.
+However, it's not a good idea to initiate a restore unless the user *specifically* requests it.
+This is because the user will immediately be prompted to authenticate with the App Store.
+This behaviour can be very disconcerting for the user, as it may not be obvious *why* they're being asked for their credentials.

 # Network connectivity issues
 I have found that if you have: